 The term 'borderline' in BPD is an early name given to the disorder as it was understood when it was first described in 1938.
 People with borderline personalities were thought to be on the borderline of a treatable neurosis and the psychotic disorder schizophrenia.

 However, since the 1970s, further investigation into the disorder has revealed that this old name is inadequate to describe it.
 The name still stands, but the debate continues in the psychiatric community.
-The most important thing to remember about borderline is that it is an old, outdated term that simply hasn't yet found its replacement.
+The most important thing to remember about 'borderline' is that it is an old, outdated term that simply hasn't yet found its replacement.
+BPD online therapy is a great resource for those living with BPD.

 The first part of the borderline personality disorder definition you need to remember is that it is a personality disorder.
 All the traits and behaviors that accompany BPD are rooted in the personality.